Multiple Sclerosis and Roy Swank

 As Swank explains, his findings do not generate much interest.

 A study examined the relation between the mortality rates from multiple sclerosis for the years 1983–1989 obtained from 36 countries, and the intake of dietary fat and latitude.
-The more saturated fatty acids, animal fat, animal minus fish fat people consumed resulted in an increase in multiple sclerosis mortality.
+The more saturated fatty acids and animal fat people consumed resulted in an increase in multiple sclerosis mortality.

 The higher the ratio of polyunsaturated fatty acids to saturated fatty acids (P/S ratio) and the ratio of unsaturated fatty acids to saturated fatty acids (U/S ratio) resulted in a decrease of multiple sclerosis mortality.
 9